 Solid wood expands and contracts due to changes in temperature and humidity.
 This is normal and expected.
 Such movement may cause the gaps between the boards of a seamed tabletop to widen over time.
 This natural movement does not affect the structural integrity and is not considered defective.
 It truly enhances the one-of-a-kind beauty and character of handcrafted solid-wood furniture.

-Still, if you prefer to never have gaps between your tabletop boards, we recommend choosing our jointed top option.
+Still, if you prefer to never have gaps between your tabletop boards, we recommend choosing our seamless top option.
 This eliminates spaces between the boards in the table tops.
-Jointed tops expand and contract as a whole.
+Seamless tops expand and contract as a whole.

 General variations in furniture